Freedom in the World

 Equatorial Guinea achieved independence from Spain in 1968.
-Current president Teodoro Obiang Nguema Mbasogo seized power in 1979 after deposing and executing his uncle, President Francisco Macias Nguema.
-International pressure forced Obiang to establish a multiparty system in 1992, though he and the ruling Democratic Party of Equatorial Guinea (PDGE) retained power over the next decade in a series of seriously flawed elections.
+Current president Teodoro Obiang Nguema Mbasogo seized power in 1979 after deposing and executing his uncle, President Francisco Macías Nguema.
+International pressure forced Obiang to establish a multiparty system in 1992, though he and the ruling Democratic Party of Equatorial Guinea (PDGE) retained power over the next two decades in a series of seriously flawed elections.

 Political Rights and Civil Liberties:

 Although the constitution guarantees press freedom, the 1992 press law authorizes government censorship.
 A few private newspapers and underground pamphlets are published irregularly, but they face financial and political pressure.
 Libel remains a criminal offense, and all journalists are required to register with the government.
 The state holds a monopoly on broadcast media, with the exception of RTV-Asonga, a private radio and television outlet owned by the president’s son.
-Four journalists were dismissed from the state broadcaster in January 2009 for “insubordination” and “lack of enthusiasm.”
-In June, the only correspondent for foreign media in Equatorial Guinea, Rodrigo Angue Nguema, was imprisoned for four months after publishing an incorrect story about embezzlement by the head of the national airline.
+In February 2010, a journalist in Bata was arrested and held for three days after reporting on the discovery of seven bodies at a city dump.
+In April, a correspondent for Agence France-Presse and Africa No.1 radio was detained at Malabo International Airport, where he had planned to cover arrivals for a regional economic summit.
 Satellite television is increasingly popular, and Radio Exterior, Spain’s international shortwave service, has a large audience in the country.
-The only internet service provider is state affiliated, and the government reportedly monitors internet communications.
+The government reportedly does not restrict access to the Internet or monitor e-mail.

-The constitution protects religious freedom, although in practice it is sometimes affected by the country’s broader political repression, and official preference is given to the Roman Catholic Church and the Reform Church of Equatorial Guinea.
+The constitution protects religious freedom, though in practice it is sometimes affected by the country’s broader political repression.
+Official preference is given to the Roman Catholic Church and the Reform Church of Equatorial Guinea.
 Academic freedom is also politically constrained, and self-censorship among faculty is common.

 Freedoms of assembly and association are severely restricted, and political gatherings must have official authorization to proceed.
-There are no effective human rights organizations in the country, and the few international nongovernmental organizations are prohibited from promoting human rights.
+The few international nongovernmental organizations in the country promote social and economic improvements rather than political and civil rights.
 The constitution provides for the right to organize unions, but there are many legal barriers to collective bargaining.
 While it has ratified key International Labour Organization conventions, the government has refused to register the Equatorial Guinea Trade Union, whose members operate in secret.
-The country’s only legal labor union, the Small Farmers’ Syndicate, received legal recognition in 2000.
-In 2008, protests by Chinese construction workers over wages led to clashes with security forces.
-The workers were deported and replaced by new Chinese personnel.
+The country’s only legal labor union is the Small Farmers’ Syndicate.

 Obiang’s Mongomo clan, part of the majority Fang ethnic group, monopolizes political and economic power.
 Differences between the Fang and the Bubi are a major source of political tension that has often erupted into violence.
 Fang vigilante groups have been allowed to abuse Bubi citizens with impunity.